ovitoriano/hello.world/README.md

 # hello.world
-Ideas
+Presentention
-oitoriano, 28 years, trying to do programing.
+ovitoriano, 28 years, learning to do programing.